inbravo/travel/june-2019/README.md

 *	Road from Samba to Udhampur is not of good condition, but its scenic and fun to ride through mountains

 ##  Udhampur
-*	Taking minor stops here and there, finally arrived at Udhampur at 9:00 PM
+*	Taking minor stops here and there, finally arrived at Udhampur around 9:00 PM
 *	Able to find a place for the night, hotel Subhash.
 After a small bargain, settled in room
 *	A small meditation session, helped me to balance my energies after almost 670 kilometers journey of today
 *	Next morning, heading towards Srinagar, passing through bridges, tunnels and valley on NH 44